 Assault involves an unsolicited or unjustified form of physical aggression from another person or persons.
 When assaulted, you have every right to seek justice against the person responsible for your injuries and trauma.

-However, those rights can go right out the window depending on the incident’s circumstances.
+However, those rights can go right out the window depending on circumstances of the incident.

-Unfortunately, however, sometimes self-defense action leaves the aggressor in worse condition than they might have even left you in after the attack is over.
+Unfortunately, sometimes self-defense action leaves the aggressor in a worse condition than they might have even left you in after the attack is over.

 Let us say that the person attempting to strike you with their vehicle is still coming toward you when your fight or flight instincts kick in.
 In response, you draw a concealed firearm and shoot them through the windshield to stop its progression.